Rhino Protection, Botswana

 With great pleasure we can say that as of 2020, 40 new Rhino babies have already been born and the rhinos are obviously very comfortable in Botswana.
 The relocation was a great success!

-Conservation in Africa in 2020 is a bigger challenge than ever.
+Conservation in Africa in 2021 is still a big challenge.
 Due to Covid-19, tourists are staying away and funds for nature conservation are lacking.
 It is absolutely vital that the rangers can continue to do their job and protect the rhinos.